If you cant find inspiration here check out the recipe archive on the left hand side of this page

 If you google “Mediterranean Diet”, you will find that today there are many versions available but most of them are a watered down, distorted version of what anyone at any point of time, ate in the Mediterranean area.
 Unfortunately today you will start to find obesity is rising in the Med areas at rates not dissimilar to Western Europe and America this is because the culture has changes as more fast food is introduced and becomes readily available.

-Why, what are the doing differently in Ikaria?
+Why, what are they doing differently in Ikaria?

 Lots of wholegrains and beans, not too much meat or refined sugar, the locals feast on Horta?
 Wild greens some of which contain 10 times more antioxidants, red wine, herbal tea and small quantities of coffee.
 They also take … an afternoon nap, and research conducted extensively across Greece has proved that regular napping reduces occurrences of heart disease by 40%.